funql/funql-dotnet/README.md

 The [samples](https://github.com/funql/funql-dotnet/tree/main/samples) directory contains example projects that demonstrate how to use FunQL .NET in different scenarios.

+- [`Basic`](https://github.com/funql/funql-dotnet/tree/main/samples/Basic) - A minimal, self-contained console
+  application that demonstrates how to configure a FunQL schema, use LINQ to apply queries, and filter and sort data using FunQL query parameters.
-- [`WebApi`](https://github.com/funql/funql-dotnet/tree/main/samples/WebApi) - A basic example of a REST API that integrates FunQL .NET with Entity Framework Core (EF Core), Noda Time, System.Text.Json, and minimal APIs.
+- [`WebApi`](https://github.com/funql/funql-dotnet/tree/main/samples/WebApi) - A REST API example that integrates FunQL .NET with Entity Framework Core (EF Core), Noda Time, System.Text.Json, and minimal APIs.

 ## License